HL7NZ/nzf/input/pagecontent/interactions-126543.md

 Takes a NZMT Id (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) and returns the stockleys interactions for that given id

+##### Parameters

+**nzmtid**: fhir string - which is a NZMT Code for any of the following concepts (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) **includeMedicationAndConceptMap**: boolean - which indicates whether the medication and concept maps should be included in the returned bundle

 GET [base]/Medication/$interactions-of?nzmtId=10037191000116105&includeMedicationAndConceptMap=true

 #### Interactions Between

 Takes two or more NZMT Ids (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) and returns the stockleys interactions between those NZMT Ids

+##### Parameters

+**nzmtid**: fhir strings - two or more NZMT Codes for any of the following concepts (MP, TP, MPP, TPP, MPUU, TPUU or CTPP)

+**includeMedicationAndConceptMap**: boolean - which indicates whether the medication and concept maps should be included in the returned bundle

+**filterComplementaryRecords**: boolean - when true complementary clinical use definitions are filtered out.
+These records are when an interaction is the same except the subject and interactant are reversed.

 [HttpPost]
 POST [base]/Medication/$interactions-between